-- 1. The required number of hard copies are received by OFM, - 2.
-Budget Development System (BDS) data is successfully released to OFM, and - 3.
-Electronic submittal of decision packages pursuant to Appendix A-5 is verified.
+- 1. The required number of hard copies are received by OFM - 2.
+BDS data, and where applicable, Capital Budget System (CBS) and Transportation Executive Information System (TEIS) date are successfully released to OFM - 3.
+Electronic submittal of decision packages pursuant to Appendix A-3 is verified.